A 200-Person Brawl At A Virginia Skating Rink Was Reportedly Sparked By A Song

 A 200-person brawl was reportedly sparked inside a Virginia skating rink when the wrong song came on.

 The incident took place in Roanoke, where authorities said the Star City Skate Center was filled with hundreds of teenagers for a pre-Christmas party over the weekend.
-As VirginiaFirst.com reported, the crowd was made up of many rival gang members, and the tensions spilled over when a certain song started to play.
+As VirginiaFirst reported, the crowd was made up of many rival gang members, and the tensions spilled over when a certain song started to play.

 Witnesses told the newspaper that many of the teenagers began to flash gang signs during the song, which led to fights breaking out.
-The situation finally started to calm and the teens mad their way into the parking lot, but the report noted that a number of smaller fights started to break out in the lot.
+The situation finally started to calm and the teens made their way into the parking lot, but the report noted that a number of smaller fights started to break out in the lot.

 Witness Nicholas Gilliam Jr. said someone in the crowd flashed a gun, and though he said it was not fired, it led to some very scary moments.